iagox86/dnscat2/README.md

 the code is structured, future plans, or other esoteric stuff, check out the doc/ folder.

+# License

+This is released under the BSD license.
+See LICENSE.md for more information.

 # Overview

 dnscat2 comes in two parts: the client and the server.